 The days of Avid Media Composer serving as the industry’s only standard video editing program are coming to a close.
-With David Fincher movies and Coen Brothers films having turned to Adobe Premiere Pro for their post-production needs, the barrier to entry of professional-level video editing is shrinking.
+With David Fincher and Coen Brothers having turned to Adobe Premiere Pro for their post-production needs, the barrier to entry of professional-level video editing is shrinking.
 There are many reasons why one would want to reverse a clip in Premiere and, luckily, it is a fairly simple effect to pull off.
 We’ll walk you through how to reverse a clip in Premiere Pro step-by-step.

 Premiere Pro reverse clip